MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/device-control/control-usb-devices-using-intune.md

 Windows can use device identification strings to control device installation and configuration.
 There are two types of device identification strings: hardware IDs and compatible IDs.

 Hardware IDs are the identifiers that provide the most exact match between a device and a driver package.
-The first string in the list of hardware IDs is referred to as the device ID, because it matches the exact make, model, and revision of the device.
-The other hardware IDs in the list match the details of the device less exactly.
+The first string in the list of hardware IDs generally matches the make, model, and revision of the device.
+The other hardware IDs in the list match fewer details of the device.
 For example, a hardware ID might identify the make and model of the device but not the specific revision.
 This scheme allows Windows to use a driver for a different revision of the device if the driver for the correct revision is not available.

 You can get the hardware ID of a USB device in Device Manager.
 Locate the USB under Disk drives: